stevebrownlee/beforeact/README.md

 ## Setup

 1. Clone repo
-1. Start `http-server` - or equivalent - in repo directory
+1. `cd src`
+1. `npm install`
+1. `grunt`

+Grunt will run browserify to bundle the files, copy all needed files to a `dist` directory, and then fire up a simple HTTP server in `dist`.

-1. Open the URL in the browser, et voilà
+Open the URL in the browser, et voilà.

 ## Building HTMLElement Templates